SchoolyB/SchoolyB/README.md

 - 🌱 I have less than one year of experience in programming but I'm learning a lot!

-- 🛠️ Currently working on Husk: A Linux OS based Shell written entirely in Python
+- 🛠️ Currently working on The International Data Matrix

-- 🤓 I’m interested in...Learning the ins and outs of software/web development
+- 🤓 I’m interested in...Learning more about backend developement and compilers

-- 📬 I can be reached via Twitter: https://twitter.com/MarshallBCodes or Email: marshallbcodes@gmail.com
+- 📬 I can be reached via Twitter: https://twitter.com/MarshallBCodes or Email: mailto:marshallbcodes@gmail.com

 <br/>